But Netflix seems to be deliberately ignoring a far more crucial piece of information...

 And because crime is a game to her, she goes out of her way to leave cryptic clues for the detectives following her, and doesn't begrudge them in the slightest for tracking her down and recovering what she stole.
 Remaining calm and optimistic, she signs off most episodes with a friendly "Until next crime."
 She even saves their lives more than once when they're in trouble, and yells detective Ivy's name out in panic when the latter slips from her grasp hundreds of feet off the ground.
 She's never killed anyone.
 Neither she nor any of her henchmen are even armed.
 And though the comic series tragically only lasted four issues, it had time to show her display even more of a conscience than that:

-(Note: That remark was not intended to be racist or sexist, but rather as a sardonic commentary on the United States that has nothing to do with anything else in this post.)
+(Note: That remark was intended only as a sardonic commentary on the United States that has nothing to do with anything else in this post.)

 And of course, her stylish and iconic outfit is impossible not to like, am I right?